thegetty/quire-docs/content/documentation/accessibility-principles.md

 type: essay
 ---

-As a publishing tool, Quire’s goal is to maintain accessibility for keyboard and screen reader navigation, as well as for devices and browsers of varying sizes and capabilities and with limited functionality, such as those operation with no JavaScript and/or no CSS.
+As a publishing tool, Quire’s goal is to maintain accessibility for keyboard and screen reader navigation, as well as for devices and browsers of varying sizes and capabilities and with limited functionality, such as those operating without JavaScript and/or CSS.

 The principles outlined below have been informed in particular by: